Połonina Caryńska

-Połonina Caryńska, ([pɔwɔˈnina t͡sarɨŋˈska]) also known as Połonina Berehowska, is a polonyna in the Bieszczady Mountains laying between valleys of the Dwernik and Wołosaty rivers, which contain the settlements of Brzegi Górne and Ustrzyki Górne.
+Połonina Caryńska, ([pɔwɔˈnina t͡sarɨŋˈska]) also known as Połonina Berehowska, is a montane ecosystem in the Bieszczady Mountains laying between valleys of the Dwernik and Wołosaty rivers, which contain the settlements of Brzegi Górne and Ustrzyki Górne.
 It has four major culminations, the highest is Kruhly Wierch (1297 m), while the other ones have the heights of 1245, 1239 and 1148 metres.

 Similar to Połonina Wetlińska, the southwestern slopes are sharp and short, while the southeastern ones are softer, filled with streams that form small valleys and are usually the preferred route.
 The Caryńskie Pass separates it from Magura Stuposiańska in the south, while the Wyżniańska Pass marks the border between it and the mountain chain Dział.
 The view from the peak is extensive, as the massifs of Wielka Rawka and Połonina Wetlińska as well as the biggest mountains of the region (Tarnica, Halicz) can be seen.
 During clear weather, the Ukrainian mountain range of Gorgany or even the Tatra Mountains can be seen.